094459/newsletter-oss-projects/README.md

 [quarkus-bedrock-demo](https://aws-oss.beachgeek.co.uk/3cv) This is a sample project from my colleague Denis Traub, based on [work from Vini](https://aws-oss.beachgeek.co.uk/3b2)  , that demonstrates how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda. (#177)

+**reinvent-session-concierge**

+[reinvent-session-concierge](https://aws-oss.beachgeek.co.uk/3gq) is potentially a very useful tool for those of you heading out to re:Invent, and wanting to make sure that you make the most of your time there by attending the sessions of most interest to you.
+This project uses Amazon Bedrock Titan text embeddings stored in a PostgreSQL database to enable generative AI queries across the re:Invent session data.
+It combines both semantic search and traditional queries.
+I am going to be trying it out later today to help me plan my online viewing. (#181)

+**serverless-rss-filtered-feed-gen**

+[serverless-rss-filtered-feed-gen](https://aws-oss.beachgeek.co.uk/3dz) This is a configurable serverless solution that generates filtered rss feeds and makes them public accessible.
+Defined RSS sources are read at a given interval and new filtered feeds are generated and stored.
+The architecture uses a minimum number of AWS services to keep it easy to maintain and cost-effective. (#178)

 # Industry use cases

 **garnet-framework**